athenawen/FAIRE-Fairness-Assessment-In-Resume-Evaluation/README.md

 ## Usage
 Open the Notebook:

-- Open the Copy_of_Resume_Bias_Test.ipynb file in your preferred environment (Jupyter Notebook or Google Colab).
+- Open the file in your preferred environment (Jupyter Notebook or Google Colab).

 Run the Notebook: